 - Discussing (in detail) a test/quiz that the student has not yet taken with a person who has already taken it. - Bringing hidden notes or using unauthorized notes during a quiz or test.
-The mere possession of such "cheat notes" indicates intent to use them and as such would be considered a violation of the DAA guidelines for academic integrity. - Looking at another person's work during a test or quiz. - Talking to another person during a test or quiz unless specifically permitted to do so by the teacher. - Allowing another person to look at work during a test or a quiz. - Assisting another person during a test or a quiz through noises, silent signals or electronic means. - Possessing, in ANY form, a copy of the test or quiz before it is administered.
-Taking another person's quiz or test for them at their request.
+The mere possession of such "cheat notes" indicates an intent to use them and, as such, would be considered a violation of the DAA guidelines for academic integrity. - Looking at another person's work during a test or quiz. - Talking to another person during a test or quiz unless specifically permitted to do so by the teacher. - Allowing another person to look at work during a test or a quiz.

+- Assisting another person during a test or a quiz through noises, silent signals, or electronic means. - Possessing, in ANY form, a copy of the test or quiz before it is administered. - Taking another person's quiz or test for them at their request.

-4.4.14 ABSENCES
+4.4.15 ABSENCES

 Students are expected to attend school every school day.
+Attendance is taken at the beginning of every block.
 Good attendance is essential if the student is to be successful.
 Faculty can best help educate when students meet this expectation.
 Absenteeism can adversely affect not only the progress of the offender but the progress of the rest of the class as well.
 Parental excuses are required for absences from school.